Traditional Romanian food is legendary. Why not travel to Transylvania and eat it at the source?

 With so many things to do in Sibiu, we never got bored during our stay in the Transylvanian city.
 Our apartment was the cherry on top of our Sibiu sundae thanks to ultra-fast internet and a more than hospitable host who brought us fresh strawberries from his grandmother’s garden.

 But what about the food?

-Though we could have happily lingered in Sibiu and spent our time strolling through the winding, romantic alleys while drinking Romanian wine, we had work to do.
+Though we could have happily lingered in Sibiu and spent our time strolling through the winding, romantic alleys while drinking Romanian wine and looking for some of Romania’s most instagrammable locations, we had work to do.
 And by work, we mean food exploration both in Sibiu as well as in the Transylvania countryside.

-How to Enjoy Traditional Romanian Food in Transylvania
+How to Experience Traditional Romanian Food in Transylvania

 Read on to see how you can do it too.

 For our traditional Romanian restaurant experience, we chose Casa Terra based on a strong recommendation from My Secret Romania‘s Gabriela Solomon.
-After spending time with Solomon during Experience Bucharest, we were more than confident in her knowledge of traditional food and the Romanian people who cook it best.
+After spending time with Solomon in Bucharest, we were more than confident in her knowledge of traditional food and the Romanian people who cook it best.

 Located in a nondescript building in the sleepy town of Făgăraş, Casa Terra is a shockingly good restaurant led by Chef Dana Graură along with a staff who welcomed us as if we were old friends.
 The homey dining room also screamed Transylvania with antique furniture, candelabras and walls filled with black and white family photos.